-Convertible Promissory Notes
+Convertible Promissory Note

-We account for the convertible promissory notes under ASC 815, Derivatives and Hedging ("ASC 815").
+The Company accounts for its convertible promissory note under ASC 815, Derivatives and Hedging ("ASC 815").
 Under 815-15-25, the election can be at the inception of a financial instrument to account for the instrument under the fair value option under ASC 825.
-We made such election for the convertible promissory notes.
+The Company has made such election for its convertible promissory note.
 Using fair value option, the convertible promissory note is required to be recorded at its initial fair value on the date of issuance, and each balance sheet date thereafter.
 Changes in the estimated fair value of the note are recognized as non-cash change in the fair value of the convertible promissory note in the statements of operations.
-The fair value of the convertible promissor evalued utilizing the Monte Carlo model.
+The fair value of the conversion feature of the note was valued utilizing the Monte Carlo model.